Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Conclusion

 \section{Conclusion}

-In this work, we show a framework that uses the Vision Transformer network to estimate the surgical robot end-effector pose using an observed mask and an uncorrected prediction mask.
-Our experiments demonstrates good performance on the simulation scenario.
-In the future, we will adapt our approach for Sim-to-real transfer learning.
-This will require additional fine-tuning and domain adaptation strategies.
-Our method displays a promising real-time processing ability over the gold standard iterative differentiable optimization.
+In this work, we show a framework that uses the \acrshort{vit} network to estimate the surgical robot end-effector pose using observed image features and uncorrected prediction states.
+Our experiments demonstrate good performance on the proposed dataset, with good generalization ability to unseen robot configurations.
+Also, the method displays a promising real-time processing ability over the gold standard iterative differentiable optimization.
 This allows it to perform pose corrections online rather than through a one-time calibration at the start of the manipulation, making it less susceptible to drift compared to other differentiable approaches.

-In future work, we also plan to focus on the training dataset enhancement, which makes the virtual rendering more realistic and closer to the real distribution.
+In future work, we plan to focus on the on-robot applications, using the estimated pose to aid visual control in autonomous telesurgical manipulation.